AdobeDocs/target.en/help/main/c-integrating-target-with-mac/target-mcp.md

 >[!AVAILABILITY]
 >
->The [!DNL Adobe Target] MCP server is currently available in **Claude Web**, **Claude Desktop**, and **Claude Code**.
+>The [!DNL Adobe Target] MCP server is currently available in **Claude Web**, **Claude Desktop**, **Claude Code**, and **Cursor**.
 Support for additional MCP-compatible applications will be added in future releases.

-The [!DNL Adobe Target] MCP integration lets you inspect, analyze, and manage A/B tests, personalization activities, and Recommendations criteria directly from Claude.
+The [!DNL Adobe Target] MCP integration lets you inspect, analyze, and manage A/B tests, personalization activities, and Recommendations criteria directly from your AI assistant.
 Turn [!DNL Target]'s read and write APIs into plain-language workflows — audit your experiment portfolio, review performance reports, manage audiences and offers, and take governed actions without navigating the UI or writing API calls.
 This page explains how the integration works, what you can do with it, and how to get started.

 ## What is the Model Context Protocol? {#mcp-overview}